alfonso-ferrone/ERUO/README.md

 The postprocessing also may need some special attention: if your dataset contains precipitation signal that persist for long period of times and that occupies only  a handful of range gates, the algorithm may confuse them with interference.
 In this case, we advise to lower the thresholds associated with the postprocessing in the **config.ini** file.

+You may also encounter problems when the postprocessing tries to handle particulalry short files.
+A typical exaple is when the MRR-PRO starts the aquisition only few minutes before the change of hour, and the first file created only contains these few minutes of measurements.
+In this case, the postprocessing will fail (likely during the identification of leftover interference lines).
+We suggest to move these few problematic processed files to a different directory before starting the postprocessing.

 ## Authors